EXHIBITION 'GIORGIO MORANDI AND THE OLD MASTERS'

 From 12 April to 6 October 2019, the Guggenheim Museum Bilbao hosted the exhibition 'A Backward Glance: Giorgio Morandi and the Old Masters', sponsored by Iberdrola.

-The Guggenheim Museum Bilbao presented, on April 2019, A Backward Glance: Giorgio Morandi and the Old Masters, an extensive journey through the work of one of the great 20th-century Italian painters that revealed the relationships between his still life paintings and some of his main influences in the history of art.
+The Guggenheim Museum Bilbao presented, on April 2019, A Backward Glance: Giorgio Morandi and the Old Masters External link, opens in new window., an extensive journey through the work of one of the great 20th-century Italian painters that revealed the relationships between his still life paintings and some of his main influences in the history of art.

 Sponsored by Iberdrola, this exhibition brought together for the first time a wide selection of Morandi's exceptional paintings and some of the works of the Old Masters that influenced his artistic technique throughout four decades, from the interwar period until the beginning of the 1960s.